madmaxoft/Deskemes/DevDocs/Connection.md

 ### Why not use TLS on the connection from the very beginning?

   The TLS requires the use of certificates; since each pair of [device, client] uses a different certificate, the peers wouldn't know which certificate to present.
 They need to first receive the PublicID of the other party in order to select the proper certificate.

+  Theoretically we could use a single certificate for all connections that are made by a single app / client instance.
+Connections woud still be secure and individual client-app pairs could be revoked, but it would block us from ever implementing a "CertChange".

 ### Why should the phone app delay its keypair generation?